 Parents of kids who aren’t interested in the more traditional children’s books might want to steer their offspring toward other genres.
 Cookbooks can encourage kids to master practical skills while providing a delicious payoff at the end.
+The American Grandparents Association recommends 12 cookbooks for kids 3 and older.
 And children who branch out into the world of food blogs will find endless reasons to keep reading.

 6. Create a readers’ theater

 Parents can bring books to life by staging scenes from favorite stories.
 Act out characters, read scenes aloud, try funny voices, and use props from around the house — do whatever it takes to get kids excited about the story.
 By imagining themselves in the roles of their favorite characters, children can make a deeper connection to what they’re reading.

 Parents might not realize that audiobooks are freely available for checkout at most public libraries.
 Take your children to the library (or iTunes), and pick out the perfect summer tale, then set aside some time to listen to the audiobook together.

 Make reading social by helping your kids — or, more likely, having them help you — set up a reading blog on sites such as Blogger, WordPress, TypePad, or Tumblr.
 While getting them set up should be relatively painless, kids might need encouragement to keep writing, so make sure you help them stick to a schedule.
 For even more online fun, see if you can get your children’s friends involved as well.

 With school out, children have extra time to get sucked in by the compelling narratives of popular series.
 For the youngest set, start with picture books such as Babar.
 Genre books can be particularly addictive for older kids: The Lord of the Rings is a classic — and one of the best.